connormitchell4/medvis3d/README.md

    - Hide the 3D view when not needed.
    - Reduce browser window size.
    - Prefer moderate volume sizes and avoid extremely large grids.

 ---

+### Recording panel

+Create keyframe-based camera and slice animations and export frames to disk.

+- Open: In `Controls`, click `Open Recorder` to toggle the panel at the bottom.
+- Set up: Choose FPS, Duration, and Resolution, then click `Choose Folder`.
+  - Uses the File System Access API; requires Chrome or Edge on desktop.
+Unsupported browsers will show an alert.
+- Keyframes:
+  - Scrub the timeline (drag or mouse wheel), then position the 3D camera and slice and click `Set Keyframe`.
+  - Drag the diamond markers to retime keyframes. `Go` jumps to a keyframe; `Del` removes it.
+- Record: Click `Record` to save a numbered TGA image sequence (`frame_00000.tga`, `frame_00001.tga`, …) into the selected folder.
+Alpha is preserved.
+- Make a video (optional):
+  - Example with ffmpeg:
+    ```bash
+    ffmpeg -framerate 30 -i frame_%05d.tga -pix_fmt yuv420p -crf 18 out.mp4
+    ```

+Notes:
+- Frames are written directly to disk to keep memory usage low.
+- Large resolutions or long durations will produce many files; ensure sufficient disk space.

+---